After each sysupgrade (including the initial installation), Gluon will execute all scripts

 - Most upgrade scripts are written in Lua.
-This allows using lots of helper functions provided by LuCi and Gluon, e.g. to access the site configuration or edit UCI configuration files.
+This allows using lots of helper functions provided by Gluon, e.g. to access the site configuration or edit UCI configuration files.

 - If it is unavoidable to run different code during the initial installation, the

-nilduring the initial installation and contains the previously install Gluon version otherwise.
-The package
+nilduring the initial installation and contains the previously installed Gluon version otherwise.

 These are some guidelines for the script numbers: